fbef0102/L4D1_2-Plugins/L4DVSAutoSpectateOnAFK/readme.md

         // If 1, player will still be forced to spectate and kicked whether surviros leave saferoom or not. l4d_specafk_saferoom_ignore "0"

+        // If 1, Reset time when player types words in chatbox. l4d_specafk_say_reset "1"

         // time before spec (after warn)
         l4d_specafk_spectime "15"